kklein/pydata_ams/slides/slides.md

 ---

-# Intervention
+# Interventions

-What happens when we intervene on a data point from the left, i.e. `stirring = 0`, and now - keeping everything else unchanged - make sure that the risotto is stirred, i.e. `stirring = 1`?
+What happens when we intervene on a data point from the left, i.e. `stirring = 0`, and now - keeping everything else unchanged - make sure that the risotto is stirred, i.e. `stirring := 1`?

 ![bg right 80%](../imgs/why_prediction_fails_1.png)